 With a 1st degree connection, you communicate directly through LinkedIn messaging.
 These types of connections are identified by a 1st-degree icon next to users’ names in search results and on their LinkedIn profiles.

 2nd-Degree on LinkedIn

-2nd-degree connections are the people who don’t have a direct presence in your LinkedIn network.
-Instead, they are connected to your 1st degree connections.
+2nd-degree connections are those who don’t have a direct presence in your LinkedIn network.
+Instead, they are connected to your 1st-degree connections.
 Because of that, you can’t reach out to them directly.

 To communicate with a 2nd degree, you can send an InMail if you have a premium account.
 They are identified by a 2nd degree icon next to their names in LinkedIn search results or their profiles.